TheNeikos/TheNeikos/README.md

 - [x] 🦀 Find remote Rust Job
 - [x] 🐴 Get an Irish Cob Horse
 - [ ] 🏡 Build/Buy a House

+### Contacting me

+Feel free to send me emails at `neikos at neikos dot email`, but do not write to me for anything cryptocurrency/blockchain related.
+I will just report it as spam (which it is).